Prescription

 GLOBAL CLIMATE CHANGE: “The Fires of Hell”

-Discussion: Do we have the same moral obligation to care for our planet that we have to care for our fellow human beings?
-What can our reaction–positive or negative–to the COVID pandemic teach us about our response–or lack of a response–to the ongoing dangers of climate change.
+Discussion: The existential danger of global climate change and of its human sources is a scientific fact.
+Do we have the same moral obligation to care for our planet that we have to care for our fellow human beings?
+What does our response to the COVID pandemic response teach us about how humans are likely to respond?
+Or, for that matter, about how we human beings are responding right now?

 Shannon Hall, “Exxon Knew about Climate Change almost 40 years ago,” Scientific American PRINT AND READ